By Michael Lanza

 South Kaibab Trail, Grand Canyon

-See all of my stories about the Grand Canyon’s South Kaibab Trail and all of my stories about the Grand Canyon at The Big Outside.
+See all stories about the Grand Canyon’s South Kaibab Trail and all stories about the Grand Canyon at The Big Outside.

 Upper Yosemite Falls, Yosemite